fengalin/media-toc-player/README.md

 # Todo
 I intend to keep this application simple.
 These are the modifications that I
 forsee:
-- Allow hiding the chapter's list.
+- Allow hiding the chapters list.
 - Switch to full screen mode.
-- Loop on the selected chapter.
 - Display the cover image on the left for audio files.

 # Technologies